Skip to main content

 • This requirement is required of all candidates for a Bachelor’s degree who begin their studies at UC San Diego as a first-year student in or after Fall Quarter 2024.

-• Jane Teranes Climate Change Education Requirement List of Approved Courses
+• Janes Teranes Climate Change Education Requirement List of Approved Courses

 • Transfer students are not required to satisfy this requirement.